synthizer/synthizer/manual/src/python_tutorials/basics.md

 Sources represent audio output.
 They get one or more generators, combine them all, and output.
 Currently we have the following kinds of sources:

-- A `DirectSource` conneccts audio directly to the speakers, so that you can pass things through without collapsing them to mono.
+- A `DirectSource` connects audio directly to the speakers, so that you can pass things through without collapsing them to mono.
 This is what you want for music.
 - A `AngularPannedSource` is manually controlled using azimuth and elevation angles.
 - A `ScalarPannedSource` is controlled by a scalar value from -1.0 (all left) to 1.0 (all right).
 - `Source3D` is a 3D environmental source with the usual things you'd expect: distance model, position, etc.